makew0rld/neartalk/README.md

 # NearTalk

 Visit [neartalk.makeworld.space](https://neartalk.makeworld.space) to check it out!
+That server always runs the latest code on the `main` branch.

 <!-- Copied from html/about.html -->